michaelosunga/open_flood_risk_mapping_in_kenya/README.md

 ## The specific objectives of the training are to:
 - To identify and map flood-prone areas in Garissa and Tana River counties.
 - To assess the socio-economic risks and vulnerabilities of communities living in flood-prone areas.
-- To evaluate the existing flood management infrastructure and capacity.
 - To provide actionable recommendations for enhancing flood resilience and reducing vulnerabilities.

 # Expected Outputs